lban2049/requests/.aigne/doc-smith/docs/user-guide-session-objects.md

 # Session Objects

-The Session object is one of the most powerful features of Requests.
-It allows you to persist certain parameters across requests.
-It also persists cookies over all requests made from the Session instance, and will use `urllib3`'s connection pooling.
-This means that if you're making several requests to the same host, the underlying TCP connection will be reused, which can result in a significant performance increase.
+The Session object allows you to persist certain parameters across requests.
+It also persists cookies across all requests made from the Session instance and will use `urllib3`'s connection pooling.
+So if you're making several requests to the same host, the underlying TCP connection will be reused, which can result in a significant performance increase.

 A Session object has all the methods of the main Requests API.